massalabs/as/packages/as-transformer/README.md

 At the moment only the smart contract main file can use this transformer.
 Any functions outside this file, that are imported and re-exported can not use this decorator.

+⚠️ @massaExport cannot be used with the constructor function.
+This is because the deployer uses "Args" to interact with functions during deployment.
+This problem should be solved soon.

 ## Contributing
 We welcome contributions from the community!